ufuayk/Genius-Start-Page/README.md

 - `!wiki` - Redirects to Wikipedia.
 - `!maps` - Redirects to Google Maps.
 - `!stackoverflow` - Redirects to Stack Overflow.
+- `!layersto` - Redirects to Layers.
+- `!dev` - Redirects to Dev.
+- `!codepen` - Redirects to CodePen.
 - `!goal` - Redirects to Goal.
 - `!espn` - Redirects to ESPN.
 - `!replit` - Redirects to Replit.